 Install unknown apps, find your file manager or browser, and toggle the permission on. - Open the downloaded APK

 Tap the file in Downloads.
-Android’s package installer opens and lists the requested permissions.
+Android’s package installer opens and lists the permissions it wants.

 - Tap Install and wait

-Confirm.
-The progress bar takes longer than a typical APK because the OBB bundle unpacks inside it.
+Confirm the install.
+The progress bar takes longer than a normal APK because the OBB bundle unpacks inside it.
 Do not lock the screen until it finishes.

 - First run in offline mode

 Tap Open.
 Disable mobile data or skip the online login on first launch.
-Modded clients can risk a ban from CarX online services.
+Modded clients can get you banned from CarX online services.

 Mod APK vs Play Store version